 For additional convenience, consumers can purchase this vitamin B12 option in multiple sizes, with all-natural ingredients.
 The natural berry flavor used makes for a great option to use for both children and adults alike.

 Not only is the supplement fantastic in terms of easy usage, but it is also made from all-natural ingredients and sweeteners to give a pleasant taste.
-All of the ingredients used for this product are 100% vegetarian which is sure to address the needs of many people.
+All of the ingredients used for this product are 100% vegetarian.

-This product is not only one of the easiest to use but also touts an all-natural formula.
+This product is not only one of the easiest to use but also promotes an all-natural formula.
 Soy-free, dairy-free and GMO-free, the ingredients used are sourced from fully sustainable options.
-All in all a solid choice for those looking for an affordable easy supplement option.

 For those concerned about possible additives or preservatives, this B12 supplement contains nothing but all-natural ingredients, including sweeteners.
 With no synthetic dyes, high – fructose corn syrup, gluten, or dairy, there are multiple people and lifestyles who will find a great deal of value in this product.